oxen-io/oxen-mq/README.md

 slot for A jobs so we start the second A on a fifth thread.
 The third A, however, has no A jobs available so gets queued.

-Exmaple 4: BBBBBBAAA.
+Example 4: BBBBBBAAA.
 At most 6 jobs.
 The 5th and 6th B's get queued (all general workers are busy).
 The first and second get started (there are two unused reserved A slots), the third one gets queued.
 The 5th and 6th B's are already interesting on their own: they won't be started until there are only three active jobs; the third A won't be started until *either* there are only three active